andreevnapolly/test_task/README.md

 ![Image](https://github.com/andreevnapolly/test_task/blob/master/UML_diagram.png)

-<em>In additional, most of the parametrs (columns) can be NULL, what makes all connections between entities not strong.
-For examle, it's possible to create the row in the Numbers table with UID, which doesn't exist in the Accounts table.
-This situation is the same for all other entitie's relationships.
+<em>In additional, most of the parameters (columns) can be NULL, what makes all connections between entities not strong.
+For example, it's possible to create the row in the Numbers table with UID, which doesn't exist in the Accounts table.
+This situation is the same for all other entities's relationships.
-Adding constraines such as strong connections by PK and FK, and rules for not NULL cells could structurise and control all DB data.</em>
+Adding constraints such as strong connections by PK and FK, and rules for not NULL cells could structure and control all DB data.</em>

 All relationships which are shown on the diagram have next explanations:
 1. One account has 0 or more numbers, while the one number can be connected to the 0 or more accounts;